-Will you help the Pollinators of North America?
+Will you help the Pollinators of the United States?

 The modern day practices of using intense amounts of chemicals, including pesticides (which can directly affect and kill pollinators) and herbicides (which remove important floral resources) have had a devastating effect on pollinator species around the globe.

 We need a more intentional and balance approach to development so we create habitat areas for pollinators to live and thrive.
 Your school yard and home yard are perfect opportunities!

 How Can You Help?

 In this Quest, students will research and identify pollinators that naturally live in their region and need their help.

 The Quest will lead them on a journey of UNCOVERING and EXPLORING life science concepts through the lens of their local pollinator species in order to identify the threats facing them, and the human behaviors that are contributing to decline.

 Then, students will design and implement a pollinator planting and/or supporting project to make a meaningful difference!

 Small grant funds are available to help with the material costs of projects for classes that register for the Quest and submit feedback and data at various checkpoints.